JCUS-CMS/assignment-2-team-01/README.md

 assignment-2-team-01 created by GitHub Classroom

-Team memmbers:
+Team memmbers (LinkedIn profile link):
-KayZin’s Profile
+KayZin’s Profile  linkedin.com/in/kayzinphone

-linkedin.com/in/kayzinphone
-Chaw Su’s Profile
+Chaw Su’s Profile linkedin.com/in/chawsuthawtar

-linkedin.com/in/chawsuthawtar
-Aye Mya’s Profile
+Aye Mya’s Profile linkedin.com/in/ayemyaphyucin

-linkedin.com/in/ayemyaphyucin
-Hav’s Profile
+Hav’s Profile linkedin.com/in/hav-kokfong

-linkedin.com/in/hav-kokfong
-Xinhang's Profile
+Xinhang's Profile linkedin.com/in/xinhang-xu-2b287519b
-linkedin.com/in/xinhang-xu-2b287519b

 # Environment
 -Localhost: Our team use Vagrant and virtual machine to create local environment for WordPress.
 All the procedures are working on our localhost at first.